100 Florida Trails®

 Orlando Wetlands

 We were wowed, had no idea this gem existed just outside Orlando, and yes, there really is a place named Christmas, FL!
 The Orlando Wetlands is a 1,650-acre, man-made wetland created to treat reclaimed water as it flows to the St. Johns River (see more below).
-The added result is an oasis filled with wildlife - a wonderful destination for photography, walking, and biking with unlimited nature and wildlife viewing - over 200 bird species identified, plus otter, foxes, deer, turtles, snakes, and of course alligators.
+The added result is an oasis filled with wildlife - over 200 bird species identified, plus otter, foxes, deer, turtles, snakes, and of course alligators.
+With unlimited nature and wildlife views, hiking and photography are popular.
 Bicycling (non-motorized) is allowed on the berm roads, best for fat tires.
+Horseback riding is permitted on a designated equestrian trail.
 There's no shade, so bring water and sunscreen.
 (Map link and photos below.)

 Location: Wheeler Rd., Christmas, FL (Orange County)